kartoza/sawps/docs/src/user/manual/data-upload/panel.md

 ## Step 3

 Step 3 of the data upload process is a crucial phase that allows the user to upload species population data.
-In this step, the user will find two buttons for uploading the users data, along with an option to download a template for the users convenience.
-Additionally, there is a button to update property boundaries, which leads the user to Step 2 where the user can make property boundary modifications.
+In this step, the user will find two buttons for uploading their data, along with an option to download a template for the user's convenience.
+Additionally, there is a button to update property boundaries, which leads the user to Step 2 where they can make property boundary modifications.

 ### Data Upload step 3